 The new 2019 FIRST Robotics Canada Mentoring Certificate program will provide authentic evidence to teams who bring rookie/new teams into the FIRST program.
 FIRST Robotics Competition (FRC) and FIRST LEGO League (FLL) Mentor teams will have provided extended mentorship, both in the offseason time period and through completion of the mentee’s team first qualifying competition.

-FIRST Robotics Canada will archive data of these mentor/mentee team partnerships and provide both digital and hard copy certificates to recognize Mentoring teams.
-These certificates will serve to provide authentic evidence of the mentoring team’s efforts in support of the rookie/new team who have joined the FIRST program from recruitment to qualifying competition completion.
-Mentoring teams who receive these sealed authenticated certificates will be able to demonstrate verification and evidence of their mentoring efforts as per the Chairman’s Award “definition” criteria.
+FIRST Robotics Canada will archive data of these mentor/mentee team partnerships and provide digital certificates to recognize Mentoring teams.
+The certificate will serve to provide authentic evidence of the mentoring team’s efforts in support of the rookie/new team who have joined the FIRST program from recruitment to qualifying competition completion.
+Mentoring teams who receive these authenticate certificates will be able to demonstrate verification and evidence of their mentoring efforts as per the Chairman’s Award “definition” criteria.

 - Mentoring team has mentored rookie/new team from offseason through the FRC robot build season, and/or FLL qualifying competition, and/or FLLJR season cycle & exposition